-Of particular relevance here is Webb Keane's notion of 'semiotic ideology'.
-If the notion of sensational form points at the organisation of religious experience, 'semiotic ideology' is helpful to get a clearer understanding of the status that is being attributed to words, things or images, from the perspective of a particular, historically situated religious tradition.
-He developed this notion in his study of the encounters between Dutch Protestant missionaries and the Sumba in Indonesia so as to better grasp the different ways in which both sides construed the power and value of, for instance, words and things.
-Keane grounds this notion on the concept of 'language ideology', that is, 'what one believes about language' (2007: 16) or, in the words of Michael Silverstein 'sets of beliefs about language articulated by users as a rationalisation or justification of perceived language structure and use' (quoted in Keane 2007: 16).
-Ideology is used here not in the sense of a false consciousness, but in order to stress 'the productive effects of reflexive awareness' (Keane 2007: 17), the point being that such ideologies are not confined to the level of immaterial representation, but always require objectification in the material world.
+Of particular relevance here is Webb Keane's notion of "semiotic ideology."
+If the notion of sensational form points at the organization of religious experience, "semiotic ideology" is helpful to get a clearer understanding of the status that is being attributed to words, things or images, from the perspective of a particular, historically situated religious tradition.
+He developed this notion in his study of the encounters between Dutch Protestant missionaries and the Sumbanese in Indonesia so as to better grasp the different ways in which both sides construed the power and value of, for instance, words and things.
+Keane grounds this notion on the concept of "language ideology," that is, "what one believes about language" (2007: 16) or, in the words of Michael Silverstein, "sets of beliefs about language articulated by users as a rationalization or justification of perceived language structure and use" (quoted in Keane 2007: 16).
+Ideology is used here not in the sense of a false consciousness, but in order to stress "the productive effects of reflexive awareness" (Keane 2007: 17), the point being that such ideologies are not confined to the level of immaterial representation, but always require objectification in the material world.
 Linguistic ideologies, understood in this sense, feature in concrete material settings that are inhabited by people.
-Invoking 'semiotic' rather than 'linguistic' ideology, Keane seeks to encompass other semiotic domains than language alone.
-Especially important here is the Peircian distinction between icon, index and symbol, which offers a more complex theory of the relation between signs and the world than Saussurian linguistics, that presume a split between representation and reality.
-Semiotic ideologies thus identify significant categories of signs and define their relations to reality in particular ways that organise the material world.
+Invoking "semiotic" rather than "linguistic" ideology, Keane seeks to encompass other semiotic domains than language alone.
+Especially important here is the Peircean distinction between icon, index, and symbol, which offers a more complex theory of the relation between signs and the world than Saussurean linguistics, that presume a split between representation and reality.
+Semiotic ideologies thus identify significant categories of signs and define their relations to reality in particular ways that organize the material world.

 The usefulness of the notion of semiotic ideology with regard to exploring the attribution of value and power to modes of speaking and expression in practices of religious mediation is obvious.
-In his already mentioned ground-breaking research on the Friday Masowe Apostles (Engelke 2004, 2007), who regard the Bible as a distractive thing that stands in the way of 'real' contact with God and can therefore as well be used as toilet paper, Matthew Engelke reveals an ultra-iconoclastic semiotic ideology that regards things as problematic because of their 'thingliness', whilst at the same time accommodating the use of substances such as sticky honey.
-Although from an outsider's perspective such a substance might be identified as a 'thing', the crux of the matter is that, from an insider's perspective, honey is coded as being beyond materiality.
-This is a particularly intriguing example, because it shows that the dismissal of things does not exclude recurrence to what we would identify as matter - the point being that what qualifies as matter from the outside may well be framed as 'spiritual' within a particular semiotic ideology.
+In his ground-breaking research, already mentioned, on the Friday Masowe Apostles (Engelke 2004, 2007), who regard the Bible as a distractive thing that stands in the way of "real" contact with God and can therefore as well be used as toilet paper, Matthew Engelke reveals an ultra-iconoclastic semiotic ideology that regards things as problematic because of their "thingliness," while at the same time accommodating the use of substances such as sticky honey.
+Although from an outsider's perspective such a substance might be identified as a "thing," the crux of the matter is that, from an insider's perspective, honey is coded as being beyond materiality.
+This is a particularly intriguing example, because it shows that the dismissal of things does not exclude recurrence to what we would identify as matter - the point being that what qualifies as matter from the outside may well be framed as "spiritual" within a particular semiotic ideology.